 FLAME: THE GASWORKS MUSEUM

-Carrickfergus boasts Ireland’s sole surviving coal gasworks and is one of the only three left in the Britain and Ireland.
+Carrickfergus boasts Ireland’s sole surviving coal gasworks and is one of the only three left in Britain and Ireland.
 Opened in 1855, it supplied Carrickfergus with gas made from coal for over 100 years.
 Gas was produced until 1967 and the works closed in 1987.
 The site has been fully restored by Carrickfergus Gasworks Preservation Society and is now open as a visitor and educational attraction.